leonpahole/genetic-programming-classifier/README.md

 Use: `python main_sonar.py` to run classification.

-Use: `python main_sonar.py test` to run hiperparameter tuning.
+Use: `python main_sonar.py test` to run hyperparameter tuning.